jundalisay/spblist/content/en/research/aristotle/metaphysics/book-1/part-9.md

 The Forms are patterns of sensible things and of Forms themselves i.e. the genus, as genus of various species, will be so.
 - Therefore, the same thing will be pattern and copy.

-It is impossible that the Substance-idea and the actual Substance should exist apart.
+It is impossible that the Substance-idea and the actual Substance* should exist apart.
-- Therefore, how could the Ideas, being the substances of things, exist apart*?
+- Therefore, how could the Ideas, being the substances of things, exist apart?

-> *Superphysics Note: Ideas are not Substances
+{{< n n="The actual Substance is matter.
+The Substance-idea is aether." >}}

 In Phaedo, the Forms are causes both of being and of becoming.
-- Yet when the Forms exist, still the things that share in them do not come into being **unless there is something to originate movement**.
+- Yet when the Forms exist, still the things that share in them do not come into being **unless there is something to originate movement*.
 - Many other things come into being (e.g. a house or a ring) that have no Forms*.

-> *Superphysics Note: The form f the house or ring is the idea for the house or ring.
+{{< n n="The form f the house or ring is the idea for the house or ring." >}}

 Therefore, even the other things can both be and come into being arbitrarily.